knative/community/REPOSITORY-GUIDELINES.md

 level of governance of the core project.

-Note that `knative-extensions` is **not** an incubation area for projects entering the `knative` github org; in most cases, projects in the sandbox will remain there for the entire duration. `knative-extensions` also provides a location for implementations of core interfaces which do not themselves need to be part of every knative installation, such as networking or eventing integrations.
-In the event that a working group wants a project in sandbox to be considered for transfer to the `knative` org, the request will be considered on a case-by-case basis by joint decision of the Steering Committee and the Technical Oversight Committee.
+Note that `knative-extensions` is **not** an incubation area for projects entering the `knative` github org; in most cases, projects in the extensions will remain there for the entire duration. `knative-extensions` also provides a location for implementations of core interfaces which do not themselves need to be part of every knative installation, such as networking or eventing integrations.
+In the event that a working group wants a project in extensions to be considered for transfer to the `knative` org, the request will be considered on a case-by-case basis by joint decision of the Steering Committee and the Technical Oversight Committee.